Costa Rica Real Estate Information for Buying and Selling

 Costa Rica Real Estate has the potential to fulfill the dreams of many

-So far, Costa Rica has proved to attract people from all over the world to a land of peace and natural beauty.
+So far, Costa Rica has proved to attract people from all over the world seeking a land of peace and natural beauty.

-The warm weather, majestic mountain ranges, serene beaches, political stability and the value of land have lured people all over Costa Rica.
+The warm weather, majestic mountain ranges, serene beaches, political stability, and the value of land have drawn people from all over the world to Costa Rica.

 Clearly, real estate transactions are at a peak compared to previous years.
 The sustained growth of title transactions is making the economy stronger.

-However, before you do, you should know that successfully acquiring property in Costa Rica and most foreign countries can be tricky at the best of times.
-You may find language barriers, different laws from your home country and people who might want to take advantage of you and your money.
-It is always wise to get help from a respected real estate agency like Karen Real Estate which can provide guidance, security, advice and above all, a professional service.
+Before you do, you should know that successfully acquiring property in Costa Rica and most foreign countries can be tricky inat the best of times.
+You may find language barriers, different laws from your home country, and people who might want to take advantage of you and your money.
+It is always wise to get help from a respected real estate agency like Karen Real Estate, which can provide guidance, security, advice and above all, a professional service.

 This article’s objective is to provide guidance regarding real estate transactions in Costa Rica.
-To help you get through this process successfully and hopefully make your experience a rewarding one.
+We aim to help you get through this process successfully and hopefully make your experience a rewarding one.
 Pay attention to the following tips:

-- According to Costa Rican legislation.
-Corporations, in any of their varieties, can be completely owned or controlled by foreign entities or individuals.
+- According to Costa Rican law. corporations, in any of their varieties, can be completely owned or controlled by foreign entities or individuals.
 There is no need for Costa Rica citizens to be members of the Board of Directors or shareholders.

 - Even though Costa Rican law requires at least 2 persons to create a corporation, it allows for one or all of the shareholders to transfer or sell all of the shares (100%) to one individual or company.
-This means that even though a corporation can not be created with just one person, after it has been recorded and created, it can exist with only one shareholder.
+This means that even though a corporation cannot be created with just one person, it can exist with only one shareholder after it has been recorded or created.

 - The municipal government is in charge of collecting the tax which amounts to 0.25% of the property’s value.